Hypernovic/QuizApp/README.md

 # QuizApp

 ## SUMMARY
-The Native Android App part of my Full-Stack Quiz App where the backend is deployed on Heroku
+The Native Android App part of my Full-Stack Quiz App where the backend is deployed on AWS EC2 instance

 ## IMAGES